tomikuye/EDES301/project_01/README.md

 ## To use/ test the system
-Run the Les PB code on the Pocket Beagle.
+-Run the Les PB code on the Pocket Beagle.
 Wait for the lights to be configured.
-Run the listen_key.py file on your laptop
+-Run the listen_key.py file on your laptop
-Open a TextDocument, Google Doc etc
+-Open a TextDocument, Google Doc etc
-Press the buttons youve wired up!
+-Press the buttons youve wired up!

 If everything is set up correctly, you should see text output on your screen, varying with the length of your press!
 Like I explained in the hackster, it unfortunately doesnt work due to the rules of Clone Hero , but it's a great start to a macro pad ! haha